The U.S. Department of Justice reported over 1.03 million home invasions and 1.25 million cases of violent crime last year.

 Samlite utilized CREE LED chips, which are widely known to be some of the highest quality LED components available at the time of writing this review.
 This flashlight is also water resistant with very durable and high-quality construction, allowing for the occasional thug whacking to occur without throwing it off its game.
 You’ve probably noticed how baton looking this thing is, and that’s because it was purpose-built to satisfy the needs of those of you looking for a weaponized flashlight!

 Next Up: Stun Gun (AKA TASER, but not actually a TASER)

-Probably the number one non-lethal self defense gadget out there, the stun gun is essentially a tiny box with a battery and a stun component on the end of it.
+Probably the most popular non-lethal self defense gadget out there other than pepper spray, the stun gun is essentially a tiny box with a battery and a stun component on the end of it.
 They’re pretty simple in design and many people refer to them as TASERs, although TASER is technically a brand, and stands for a unit that actually shoots a projectile that contains prongs that then electrify the recipient.
 These two things are different and it’s important to remember that as stun guns and TAZERs have different sets of laws in many states.

 So, in short, stun gun doesn’t shoot anything, it has two or more prongs that must make contact.
 A TASER shoots an actual projectile roughly 30 feet.
 The two are very different, although the terms are often found used incorrectly.